 1. Introduction

 Watershed models have been widely used to simulate the combined effects of topography, soil type, land use, and management on water quantity and quality (Aksoy and Kavvas, 2005; Borah and Bera, 2003) and aid decision making (Barnhart et al., 2018).
 In particular, numerous studies have examined the impacts of alternative land use scenarios on various hydrologic and biogeochemical components throughout urban, suburban, rural as well as mixed-use regions (Hoghooghi et al., 2018).
 Mechanistic or processed-based watershed models typically represent the environmental system as a series of equations that replicates the dynamics of the system.
 These models produce outputs that range temporally from minutes (e.g., Hydrologic Simulation Program in Fortran [HSPF; (Bicknell et al., 1996)], Stormwater Management Model [SWMM; (Rossman, 2010)]) to hours (e.g., Soil and Water Assessment Tool [SWAT; (Gassman et al., 2007)]) to decades (e.g., Visualizing Ecosystem Land Management Assessments [VELMA; (Abdelnour et al., 2011)], Regional Hydro-Ecological Simulation System [RHESSys; (Tague and Band, 2004)]).
-In addition, spatially, they are generally classified as either semi-distributed—that is, models that utilize subbasins (e.g., HSPF, SWAT)—or spatially explicit, which simulate interrelated voxels within a gridded matrix (e.g., VELMA, RHESSYs).
+Additionally, these models are generally classified as either semi-distributed, for example, models that utilize sub-basins (e.g., HSPF, SWAT), or spatially explicit, which simulate interrelated voxels within a gridded matrix (e.g., VELMA, RHESSYs).

-While each type of watershed model serves to aid decision making in different contexts, spatially explicit models are particularly advantageous because they allow explicit placement of management actions on the landscape and can simulate its environmental impacts.
+While each type of watershed model serves to aid decision making in different contexts, spatially explicit models are particularly advantageous because they allow explicit placement of management actions on the landscape and can simulate subsequent environmental impacts.

-In cities throughout the United States (Hoghooghi et al., 2018; Sarkar et al., 2018) and the world (Tzoulas et al., 2007), green infrastructure has gained attention as an urban management option that can potentially reduce and delay storm runoff and provide a host of other ecosystem services including heat reduction, habitat de-fragmentation and others (Berardi et al., 2014).
+In cities throughout the United States (Hoghooghi et al., 2018; Sarkar et al., 2018) and the world (Tzoulas et al., 2007), green infrastructure (GI) has gained attention as an urban management option that can potentially reduce and delay storm runoff and provide a host of other ecosystem services including heat reduction, habitat de-fragmentation, nutrient management, green space, recreation and others (Berardi et al., 2014; Golden and Hoghooghi 2017; Passport et al. 2013; Woznicki et al. 2018).
 The term ‘green infrastructure’ typically includes a suite of practices that can be installed and implemented in urban and/or semi-urban systems, including green roofs, permeable pavement, bioswales, and riparian buffers, among others.
-Green roofs, in particular, are among the most popular green infrastructure type implemented in highly urbanized watersheds due to their low cost and efficient utilization of unused or under-used space (Carter and Jackson, 2007).
+Green roofs, in particular, are among the most popular GI type implemented in highly urbanized watersheds due to their low cost and efficient utilization of unused or under-used space (Carter and Jackson, 2007).
 Studies have investigated the water retention and delay impacts of green roofs in urban watersheds.
-For example, Sarkar et al. (2018) used the RHESSys model to simulate a variety of green infrastructure practices including 100% green roofs and showed that GI caused water yields to decrease and evapotranspiration to increase.
+For example, Sarkar et al. (2018) used the RHESSys model to simulate various GI practices and showed that GI caused water yields to decrease and evapotranspiration to increase.
 Green roofs, in particular, provided a 33% (median) reduction in annual water yields.
-In addition, experimental studies have shown that green roof retention times are on the order of minutes to hours and can help to slow stormflow (Speak et al., 2013).
+In addition, experimental studies have shown that green roof retention times vary from minutes to hours and can help to slow stormflow (Speak et al., 2013).